Nonprofit Hospital That Sued Poor Patients Just Freed Thousands From Debt

 From July 30 through Tuesday, the court had logged more than 2,300 notices submitted by the hospital system that wiped away patients' debts.
 That's more than nine times the number of notices filed by Methodist in the first six months of 2019.

-For now, it appears that Methodist is no longer using the courts as a collection agency, a practice that was roundly criticized by health care experts, some elected officials and members of the United Methodist Church, with which Methodist is affiliated.
-Since July 3, the hospital has not filed any new debt collection lawsuits or garnishment attempts.
+For now, it appears that Methodist is no longer using the courts as a collection agency, a practice that was roundly criticized by health care experts, some elected officials and members of the United Methodist Church, with which the hospital is affiliated.
+Since July 3, Methodist has not filed any new debt collection lawsuits or garnishment attempts.

 Methodist's turnaround elated defendants and consumer advocates.

 Among the defendants who no longer owe is Carrie Barrett, a part-time Kroger employee featured in one of the MLK50-ProPublica articles.
-Barrett's case began in July 2007, when a two-night stay at Methodist Bonheur Healthcare, where doctors performed a heart catherization, left her with a $12,019 bill.
+Barrett's case began in July 2007, when a two-night stay at Methodist Bonheur Healthcare, where doctors performed a heart catheterization, left her with a $12,019 bill.
 In 2010, Methodist sued her for more than $16,000, one-third of which was attorney's fees.

 Over the years, thanks to interest and court costs, Barrett's debt climbed to more than $33,000.
 If she had paid $100 per month as ordered by the court, she would have been 90 by the time she paid it off.

 Barrett says she received a call nearly two weeks ago from an administrator who said the hospital had reviewed her records.
 "He said, 'The balance is zero. ...
-I said, 'You don't know how good that sounds to my ears.'"
+I said, 'You don't know how good that sounds to my ears.' "

 Jessica Curtis, a senior adviser at Community Catalyst, a national advocacy organization, has followed other nonprofit hospitals that have been the subject of similar media reports.